 If your construction company did take safety measures seriously and you suffered a construction site injury, you still may be able to recover damages for the harm you have suffered.
 Personal injury lawyers who are experienced in dealing with construction accident cases can help ensure that you get fair compensation for any injuries you have suffered.

 Here at Wendt Law, we have a legal team who are highly experienced in managing personal injury claims.
 Our top priority is ensuring that injury victims get full and fair compensation for the pain they have endured.
-We offer a free case evaluation so that you can come and whether our construction accident lawyers are the right fit for you.
+We offer a free case evaluation so that you can come and whether our work injury lawyers are the right fit for you.

 Call us today to schedule a free consultation at 816-542-6734.

 How Common are Construction Accidents in Kansas City?